MayanLeavitt/Enhancing-X-ray-Image-Text-Matching/README.md

 | Light Double Model | V | V | 8.5 | 22.5 | 31.5 |
 | Pretrained Model | V | X | 8.1 | 21 | 29.6 |

-Here is a comparison of the "concatenation" models family, which gets as input a text and a concatenation of the frontal and lateral image.
-Some of those models trained with positional encoding [[4]](#ref4) were added to the images.
+Here is a comparison of the "concatenation" models family, which gets as input a text and a concatenation of the frontal and lateral images.
+Some of those models trained with positional encoding [[4]](#ref4) added to the images.

 | Model type        | Positional encoding           | R@1        | R@5           | R@10        |
 | ---------------- |:-----------------:| :-----------------:| :-----------------:| :-----------------:|